 For Arendt, ontological deprivation is significant not because it becomes impossible for stateless individuals to speak but because the intersubjective nature of both speech and action necessitates the presence and recognition of others (Hayden 2008:256-7).
 The impossibility Arendt speaks of, the gap between the ability to speak and being recognized, has only grown since the publication of her works as a result of the informatization of our social environments (Floridi 2014:43).
 Although technologies have long occupied a space between humans and the natural world, an unprecedented delegation of responsibilities from individuals to the products of technological development has grown while rendering increasingly opaque the gap which exists between speaking and being recognized by others.

 Technologies occupying the space between humans and the natural world can be classified into three distinct groups of first, second, and third-order technologies.
-First-order technologies represent those which an individual uses to interact directly with the natural world like a person using an axe used to fell a tree.
-A second-order technology relates the user of a particular technology with another technology.
-For example, a hammer used to drive a nail into a piece of wood links the user to the hammer, to a separate technology which in our example is a nail and lastly to the piece of wood.
+First-order technologies represent those which an individual uses to interact directly with the natural world like a person using an axe to fell a tree.
+A second-order technology binds the user of a particular technology to another technology.
+For example, a hammer used to drive a nail into a piece of wood links the user to the hammer, to a separate technology which in our example is a nail and finally to the piece of wood.
 Third-order technologies relate technologies to one another without a person being involved.
 In this scenario, technology has become the user of technology, displacing humans.
 (Floridi 2014:25-30)

 Removing individuals from this process renders technology and its inner workings opaque to all but those involved in its creation and upkeep (Carr 2014:164).
 However, the increasingly complex technologies working towards reproducing intelligent human behavior push humans further to the peripheries as our environments are tailored to suit complex artificially intelligent systems (Floridi 2014:143).
 Becoming progressively dependent on complex third-order technologies like artificial intelligence (AI) reshapes social and environmental relations which both expand and obscure the gaps between the speaker and recognition (Zuboff 2019:446).
 Extending this process sees members of a common political group drift further apart contributing to the dissolution of the social bonds which were once a source of strength for the group.
-The dissolution of a political community reduces its members to “bare bodies” as described by Arendt, who lack the political cloud to meaningfully defend and promote their interests.
+The dissolution of a political community reduces its members to “bare bodies” as described by Arendt, who lack the political clout to meaningfully defend and promote their interests.